zwang695/alexa-skills-list/skills/B01FN3BEF8/README.md

 * *Alexa, Ask Young Poet for today's rhyme, please.*

 The Young Poet is a random collection of poems for children of all ages.
 Enable the skill to ask for today's poem or the daily rhyme.
+Alexa will say the poem, not sing it.
+This skill is meant to help teach parents and children the words, and parents are invited to add a melody by singing a version to children.

 This skill has given voice to the rhymes and poems that many people know and love.
 Help your child learn a new poem by having Alexa remind you of the words.
 You can use the example phrases to launch the skill and have Alexa read you a fun poem or rhyme.
-To encourage politeness, you can add the word please after any phrase.
+To encourage politeness, you can add the word "please" after any phrase.

 Here are some additional phrases you can use:
 Alexa, Ask Young Poet for a rhyme, please.